nsmryan/RustRoguelike/README.md

 Finally roguelike\_main is the main loop, as well as the SDL2 display system.
 This is split into display data with the animations, textures, screen layout, etc, and then a rendering function which does all the drawing to the screen using the display data and game's state (Game).

+### Interesting Internal Features

+There are a number of interesting features that are not necessarily visible when playing the game.

+#### Winding and Rewinding Time

+The game has a simple "undo/redo" system, implemented by copying the game state each time an action is taken.
+This is not part of the gameplay, but rather a debugging tool.

+These states are kept in a stack, and can be popped off with the '[' key.
+In addition to the game's state, the action that caused a transition between game states is stored, so that when the ']' key is pressed that action is replayed, allowing both forward and backwards movement.

+One interesting nuance here is that you can rewind the game, take a different action, and then replay your old actions on top of the new game.
+This allows debugging certain situations where one path causes a problem and another does not (like using an item before making a move).

+#### Command Line Interpreter and rl_engine

+The game has a simple command line interface defined in commands.rs.
+When compiling the 'engine' version of the game (the one used when running within Unity), this is the only interface, while in the SDL2 version of the game this interface is available in addition to the game GUI.

+This interface exposes simple commands to list ids, query the map, change entity states, add entities, etc. This can be driven by other programs such as TCL or Unity.
+The commands print out results in a simple text format that must be parsed by the calling program.
+All interaction takes place using stdin and stdout.

+The rl\_engine version of the game runs exactly as the SDL2 version internally- the logic is driven by the same input events.
+The difference is only in the source of those events, and the lack of a UI when running the engine.

+#### Performance Monitoring

+The game generates performance logs as game.log.
+These contain some basic 'spans' such as the time taken for logic, display, waiting for a new frame to start, etc. Additional timers can be added to get more detail.

+A pyimgui tool called analyzer.py can visualize these traces and plot them for analysis.

+#### Map Density Heatmap

+The game generates a file called map_emptiness_distribution.txt which contains distribution of how densly populated the map is.
+This can be turned in to a heatmap with map_distribution.tcl.
+This information is used for guiding procgen to make sure the maps are not to spare or too dense.

+#### Wave Function Collapse (WFC)

+The game uses the WFC algorithm internally for map generation.
+The resources directory contains some wfc_seed_*.png files.
+These images contain pixels used as input to the algorithm.

+#### Symmetric Shadowcasting

+The Line of Sight (LoS) algorithm used in this game uses the symmetric shadowcasting algoritm.
+This is a very nice algorithm for LoS on a grid, and was adapted from a Python version and turned into a separate Rust crate for use in this game.

+#### Vaults

+The game makes use of 'vault' files found in resources/vaults.
+These files contains small maps in a text format with interesting formations of entities and tiles.
+These are stamped into the map during procgen to create structured areas within the otherwise randomly generated maps.

+The format of the vaults requires twice the number of character as the number of tiles in the resulting map.
+This allows even tiles to indicate the contents of a tile, and odd tiles the intertile walls.